The 3 Biggest Benefits of a Daily Routine for Seniors

 Seniors who no longer have control of their lives may feel constantly stressed and anxious.

-They may feel disoriented or unsure about what’s going to happen in the next moment.
+They may feel disoriented or unsure about what will happen in the next moment.

-This often happens when someone has Alzheimer’s disease, dementia, stroke, or other health condition that causes significant cognitive or physical impairment.
+This often happens when someone has Alzheimer’s disease, dementia, stroke, or another health condition that causes significant cognitive or physical impairment.

 Some older adults have become too ill or frail to manage their days.
 They’re dependent on others for all the usual tasks of daily living.